m3y54m/zephyr-os-bluepill-playground/README.md

 #### On-Board LEDs

-The board has one on-board LED that is connected to PB12/PC13 on the black/blue variants respectively.
+The board has one on-board LED that is connected to PC13.

 ## Pinout